Delta @ 29: Ereyitomi facilitates with Deltans, commends Okowa

 The member representing Warri Federal Constituency at the House of Representatives, Hon.
-Thomas Ereyitomi has congratulated people of Delta State on the occasion of its 29th anniversary marking the creation of the state, noting that Governor Ifeanyi Okowa has continued to build on the developmental strive of predecessors.
+Thomas Ereyitomi has congratulated the people of Delta State on the occasion of its 29th anniversary marking the creation of the state, noting that Deltans must support Governor Ifeanyi Okowa in his developmental strive to continue the building plan put in place by his predecessors.

 .
 Ereyitomi remarked that Delta state which was carved out of former Bendel State is moving forward faster in development since the return of Democratic administration in 1999 till date, the state had witnessed genuine development with physical structures on the ground for the people to enjoy and be proud of being from natural oil-rich Delta in the Niger Delta.